Morgan Stanley shrinks risky fixed-income assets

-NEW YORK, Oct 18 (Reuters) - Morgan Stanley’s risk-weighted assets related to fixed-income trading fell by 2.7 percent last quarter, Chief Financial Officer Ruth Porat said on Friday.
+NEW YORK (Reuters) - Morgan Stanley’s risk-weighted assets related to fixed-income trading fell by 2.7 percent last quarter, Chief Financial Officer Ruth Porat said on Friday.

 Those figures do not include $20 billion worth of loans.
 Morgan Stanley is working to shrink some fixed-income trading assets while growing its book of loans, particularly to wealth-management clients.
 Morgan Stanley had earlier set a target of less than $200 billion worth of fixed-income risk-weighted assets, including the loans, by 2016, as part of a years-long effort to boost shareholder returns.